Applications due August 7 at 11:59 pm, interviews to be scheduled on a rolling basis when application are submitted by the link above.

-Path to Purpose is a year-long leadership and social change fellowship grounded in a community organizing model.
-Students have the opportunity to undergo workshops highlighting relationship building, personal development/branding, leadership, communication, community organizing, etc. You will get exposed to numerous community organizations and leaders in Gainesville and Alachua County and develop relationships between you and the community to support long-term goals of positive community growth.
+Path to Purpose is a year-long leadership and social change fellowship.
+Fellows undergo trainings focused on relationship building, personal development/branding, leadership, communication, community organizing, etc. The fellowship collaborates heavily with numerous community organizations/people in Gainesville and Alachua County.
+Fellows develop relationships between themselves and the community to support long-term goals of positive community growth.

 The fellowship aims to establish a tradition of community collaboration and social change, inspiring students to meet specific community needs, be innovative in approaching our shared future, and promote growth and personal development.
-Students learn about critical community engagement and organizing, collaborate with fellow cohort members and BCLS staff, and develop individual and intersectional cohort projects.
-Working together, we create tangible impacts through ongoing projects.
-Please check out some of our Community Fellows’ previous work on our website!
+Fellows learn about critical community engagement and organizing, collaborate with fellow cohort members and BCLS staff, and develop individual and intersectional cohort projects, creating tangible impacts through ongoing projects.

-This work is self-directed and self-motivated, with individualized support and structure provided by the BCLS team.
-There is potential to work with groups across campus and in the community.
+Work is self-directed and self-motivated, with individualized support and structure provided by the BCLS team.
 Please note, that this is not a competitive fellowship; it is a collaborative fellowship.
 The purpose is to develop your leadership through social change and community involvement.

-Time commitment varies each week, but we expect fellows to spend a minimum of 4–6 hours per week on Path to Purpose items, regardless of specific projects.
+Time commitment varies each week, but we expect fellows to spend a minimum of 4–6 hours per week on Path to Purpose items.
 The variance is due to the self-directed work completed outside of the fellowship space.

-The mandatory weekly hour and a half meeting/training will occur throughout the semesters from 4:30-6 pm on Tuesdays.
+The mandatory weekly meetings will occur throughout the semesters from 4:30-6 pm on Tuesdays.
 Outside of this space, you can expect to work within teams with other fellows; attend community events; work with a community partner; and contribute to initiatives that could address food insecurity, health, housing, education, capacity building, and more.

 Are You?